RajanCP/FEM-QR-Code-component-solution/README.md

 ### Continued development

-Deepen understand of CSS Flexbox
+- Deepen understand of CSS Flexbox.
-Ensure html/css is written "semantically correct" and in a clear layout
+- Ensure html/css is written "semantically correct" and in a clear layout

 ## Author